Dream Destinations: Hotels in Phuket and Phang Nga, Thailand

 Mr Wren and I looked at each other, shrugged our shoulders, and said we’d better stay in Phuket.

-I can’t wait to show you around this glorious island and beyond, that has captivated our hearts.
-I first arrived in Thailand over thirty years ago, and have now lived here for six years.
+I can’t wait to show you around this glorious island and beyond, which has captivated our hearts.
+I first arrived in Thailand over thirty-five years ago and have now lived here for six years.

-Phuket now reminds me of the 1980s when the beaches were empty and the wildlife returned.
+Phuket during the pandemic reminded me of the 1980s; the beaches were empty, and the wildlife returned.

 It has been gorgeous, but sad in human terms.
-Without tourists businesses were forced to close, jobs were lost, and people were hungry.
-Life bag food deliveries, were very much part of the way of life here to support the locals.
+Without tourists, businesses were forced to close, jobs were lost, and people were hungry.
+Life bag food deliveries were very much part of the way of life here, supporting the locals.

 Phuket Patong Beach